tomatenkuchen/libmotor/doc/src/transformations.md

 ## Why bother with transformations?

 The basic problem that we try to solve with this 3 phase conversion is to abstract our machine geometry away.
-Coordinating 3 or more phases on seperate controllers requires a lot more sinuses, square roots and conversions that we desire in motor control.
+Coordinating 3 or more phases on separate controllers requires a lot more sinuses, square roots and conversions that we desire in motor control.
 Instead of looking at the machine, we want to keep our eyes on the magnetic field that is produced by the machine.
 Thankfully this